devanshp1/devanshp1/README.md

 - 🔭 Open to **collaborations** around MERN, Next.js, Elasticsearch, Symfony, and high-scale systems.
 - 💬 Always up for a chat about programming, tech trends, or anything code-related—if it involves building or breaking things with code, count me in!
 - ♟️ Oh, and I can play chess—though my code is usually less prone to blunders than my opening moves.

+### 🤖 Definitely Not Written by AI
+Every word above was handcrafted by a totally real human with impeccable grammar, zero bias, and unlimited uptime.
+(Okay fine... maybe I had a little help — but hey, we both know you skipped most of the content.)